PACKING (c) Decorated work

 Packing Pots and Lids When decorated it is difficultto to move them without touching and damaging the decoration, some lids are designed so the flange is high enough to put your fingers under the lip to move them.
 If picked up and a part that is decorated is touched it will have to be repaired when it is in the kiln.

-d) The best way is to put the pots and the lids on top of a bisque tile that has been cut down to the size needed; it can be moved, using the tile like a tray and does not have to be touched throughout the whole process, from decorating on the wheel to putting the tray into the kiln as a tile shelf.
+d) The best way is to put the pots and the lids on top of a bisque tile that has been cut down to the size needed; it can be moved, using the tile like a tray and does not have to be touched throughout the whole process, from decorating on the wheel to putting the tile into the kiln as a tile shelf.

-g) Is dismountable.
+g) is dismountable.

 h) is in one piece.
 For kilns that open at the side both can be used but for those that open at the top, the second is more convenient as it can be lifted up and put down into the kiln.